Density of Binary Disc Packings: The 9 Compact Packings: Local inequality for all the triangles

 \section{Local inequality for all the triangles}

-We explicitly define an edge potential such that the local inequality~\eqref{eq:local} holds for any triangle.
-Since the global inequality~\eqref{eq:global} result from Prop.~\ref{prop:vertex_pot} and \ref{prop:edge_pot}, this will prove Theorem~\ref{th:main}.
-The following lemma will be used to eliminate many non-feasible triangles:
+We here explicitly define an edge potential such that the local inequality~\eqref{eq:local} holds for any feasible triangle.
+The following lemma completes the lemma~\ref{lem:min_angles} in order to eliminate as many as posible nonfeasible triangles during the computer check: